SHAH ABBAS I (1587 - 1629) - "The Great"

 Vank Cathedral, Julfa, Isfahan, built for the Armenian community in 1606; since much enlarged and rebuilt.
 Note cross on top of dome.
 Photo AMW

 Abbas maintained his family's role as master of the Safaviyya and frequently visited Ardabil.
-He also made pilgrimages to other Shi'i holy places (including to Mashhad on foot - Mashhad was beginning to replace Ardabil as the favoured Safavid shrine, regarding himself now as a sayyid (descendant of Ali).
+He also made pilgrimages to other Shi'i holy places (including to Mashhad on foot).
+Mashhad was beginning to replace Ardabil as the favoured Safavid shrine, with Abbas regarding himself now as a sayyid (descendant of Ali).
 He was tolerant towards Jews and Christians - even building a church for the 3000 Armenian families he imported from Azerbaijan and settled in Isfahan: less so towards the Sunni, and certainly not towards current heretical Islamic movements, who were persecuted rigorously (especially the Nuqtavis who also had a political agenda).
-Sufi organisations were suppressed as far as possible - together with discouraging celibacy (a Sufi thing), and encouraging married life: appropriate gender roles in public places were defined, and "idleness" in men discouraged.
-He built the huge Royal Mosque in 1612 with war booty from the Ottomans and Uzbeks - a space to unite all his subjects under the Shi'i faith.
+Sufi organisations were suppressed as far as possible - celibacy (a Sufi thing) was disparaged, and married life encouraged: appropriate gender roles in public places were defined, and "idleness" in men discouraged.
+He built the huge Royal Mosque in Isfahan in 1612 with war booty from the Ottomans and Uzbeks - a space to unite all his subjects under the Shi'i faith.

 The Royal Mosque, Isfahan, built by Abbas I. Photo AMW